qtnc/swan/docs/stdlib.md

 Methods:

 - static LinkedList.of(sequences...): create a linked list from the concatenation of one or more sequences
+- iterator: return an iterator to iterate through the elements of this linked list in order
 - push(...items): push one or more items at the end of the list
 - pop: pop an item from the end of the list and return it
 - remove(...items): remove one or more items from the list